-- 1.1 We respond to Matter 9 on behalf of Story Homes and Mr Norman Elliot ("our Client") in relation to land at East Springwell (Policy HGA2 and Policy SS3). - 1.2 Our Client broadly supports the Council's commitment to promoting healthy and safe communities; however, amendments are suggested to ensure Policy SP7 is justified and consistent with national policy - 1.3 Policy SP7 (6) (vii) and paragraph 5.5 require that Health Impact Assessments (HIA) are prepared for major developments of 100 dwellings or more.
+- 1.1 We respond to Matter 9 on behalf of the Burdon Lane Consortium (consisting of Taylor Wimpey, Persimmon Homes and Story Homes) ("our Client"). - 1.2 Our Client broadly supports the Council's commitment to promoting healthy and safe communities; however, amendments are suggested to ensure Policy SP7 is justified and consistent with national policy - 1.3 Policy SP7 (6) (vii) and paragraph 5.5 require that Health Impact Assessments (HIA) are prepared for major developments of 100 dwellings or more.
 Our Client objects to this requirement as requiring all residential schemes for 100 homes or more to submit a HIA is overly onerous.
 Furthermore, there is no national requirement for HIA to be submitted for major developments.
-Our Client suggests that this requirement is removed from the Core Strategy and Development Plan (CSDP) to ensure consistency with national legislation. - Furthermore, paragraph 5.5 advises that a HIA should be submitted for any development for which an Environmental Impact Assessment (EIA) is required.
+Our Client suggests that this requirement is removed from the Core Strategy and Development Plan (CSDP) to ensure consistency with national legislation. - 1.4 Furthermore, paragraph 5.5 advises that a HIA should be submitted for any development for which an Environmental Impact Assessment (EIA) is required.
 However, this approach conflicts with The Town and Country Planning (Environmental Impact Assessment) Regulations 2017 (as amended) (EIA Regulations).
 The EIA Regulations only require that assessments are undertaken where there are likely significant effects.
 If it is unlikely that a development will have a significant impact on health, then this should not be assessed within the EIA.
 Should a development have a significant effect on health, then our Client considers that this matter should be assessed in the Socio-Economic assessment of any Environmental Impact Assessment. - 1.5 The Policy is therefore not justified.
 In order to resolve this, the Policy should be amended to remove subpoint vii and the reference in paragraph 5.5.